Vengeance (2005): Sunday Night Heat matches

-Before the event went live on pay-per-view, Rosey and The Hurricane (with Super Stacy) defeated The Heart Throbs (Antonio and Romeo) in a match taped for Sunday Night Heat.
+Before the event went live on pay-per-view, Rosey and The Hurricane (with Super Stacy) defeated The Heart Throbs (Antonio and Romeo) to retain the World Tag Team Championship in a match taped for Sunday Night Heat.

 Preliminary matches

 The first match that aired was between Carlito and Shelton Benjamin for the Intercontinental Championship.
 After back and forth action, Carlito removed the padding from one of the turnbuckles.
 Benjamin then hit his head on the exposed metal while performing a Stinger splash.
 Carlito pinned Benjamin with a roll-up, allowing Carlito to retain the Intercontinental Championship.

 Next was a match between Victoria and Christy Hemme.
 The match saw Victoria lift Hemme in the air and drop her down with force.
 Control of the match went back and forth, but the bout came to an end when Victoria countered Hemme's sunset flip.
 Victoria got the pinfall by using the ring ropes for leverage.

 The third match of the night saw Kane face Edge, during which both men took the upper hand.
 Snitsky interfered in the match, delivering a big boot to Kane.
 Moments later, Snitsky was quickly taken out by Edge after he accidentally hit him with his Money in the Bank briefcase.
 Kane performed a chokeslam and pinned Edge for the win.